Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 ### weighting

-A **possible solution to make better recommendations is to introduce weighting**.
+A **possible solution to make more meaningful recommendations is to introduce weighting**.
 To address our 2 real-world examples we could use weights for real world use cases:

 - do items need to be **refrigerated**?
 - are **heavy items** included?
+- does the helper have a **shopping trolley**?

 For both cases StoC would receive higher weights than for the standard case.